Domatokeftedes- Santorini tomato fritters recipe

-- Pour olive oil into a fry pan, so that it is covered about 4cm deep.
+- Pour olive oil into a frying pan, so that it is covered about 4cm deep.

 - Place fritters one by one into hot oil and cook for about 4 minutes on each side or until they are golden brown and cooked through.

-- Place on a paper towel to absorb excess oil and then transfer to serving dish.
+- Place on a paper towel to absorb excess oil and then transfer to a serving dish.